vmware-tanzu/package-for-kpack/README.md

    The latest OCI image is available to be used locally via `docker pull` and in a Kubernetes deployment.

-8. Run the built app locally
+8. Run the built application image locally.

-   Download the latest OCI image available in step #6 and run it with docker.
+   Download the latest OCI image available in step #6 and run it with Docker.

    ```bash
    docker run -p 8080:8080 <latest-image-with-digest>